ripening blueblerries in a blueberry plant

 Watering Your Blueberry Plants

-If possible, use rainwater to water your blueberry plant.
-Tap water will make the soil less acidic, but if that’s all you’ve got then it’s better than nothing.
+Tap water will make the soil less acidic, but if that’s all you’ve got then just remember to keep testing the pH levels of the soil.

-When you water your plants, moisten the soil up to 6 inches from the stem.
 Either stick your finger into the soil to feel the moisture, or use the moisture reader..

 Water your plants often from spring to autumn, and then slow down during the winter period.